 When you set a specific goal, pair it with an actionable plan.
 For instance, if your goal is to become a life coach, start by taking coaching and project management classes.
 You need to learn as much as possible about your new career path, but you also need to know how to manage your time and projects.

 A goal that is not written down is just wishful thinking.
 The majority of people have a lot of wishes and dreams, but not concrete goals.
 When you write down a specific goal, then you will develop a different perspective towards life, and chances of achieving your goals will increase tremendously.

 Your goal should be something you want to become or achieve rather than something you want to avoid.
 For instance, if you are employed, don’t say, “I don’t want to be stuck in this company for the next three years.”
 Rather, say “I want to own my own business in the next three years”.

 Ready to Start Pursuing Your Goals?

 Start by having a destination, and then set a clear path that defines how you want to get there.
 Admittedly, you will encounter obstacles as you try to achieve your goals.
 Don’t give up.
-Envision what life will be like once you get to accomplish your goals, visualize that achievement now and let it guide your next steps.
+Envision what life will be like once you get to accomplish what you’ve planned, visualize that achievement now and let it guide your next steps.

 Here’s the thing.
 You stand a better chance of achieving your goals if you become better at time management.
 When you plan your time well, you get more done, become more efficient, and subsequently, boost your performance and productivity.

-To help you out, try a time management tool like Traqq that tracks all your hours and monitors the progress of your projects.
+To help you out, try a time management and time tracking app like Traqq that tracks all your hours and monitors the progress of your projects.
 The program lets you know how many hours you’ve worked and when you need to take a break.

 Traqq records crucial data like your activity levels, and those of your employees.
 That type of data can come handy when you want to analyze your business’ profitability and gauge your employees’ overall performance.
 As such, you can easily identify areas of weakness and act accordingly.